nickjj/nyhackr-cli-dev-env/README.md

-Here's a direct link to [download the slides](https://github.com/nickjj/nyhackr-cli-dev-env/raw/master/nyhackr-cli-dev-env.pdf) and the video is available to [watch on YouTube](https://www.youtube.com/watch?v=-eASvILZj6w).
+Here's a direct link to [download the slides](https://github.com/nickjj/nyhackr-cli-dev-env/raw/master/nyhackr-cli-dev-env.pdf) and the [video is available on YouTube](https://www.youtube.com/watch?v=-eASvILZj6w).
 Thanks for having me [nyhackr](https://nyhackr.org/)!